Northy2410/GeniusOS/README.md

 # GeniusOS
 © NorthTech UK and AmberCo.

-Base code (Debian): © Progeny Linux Systems
+Base code (Unix): © The Open Group

 Illegal distribution, plagiarism or any other form of unauthorised use strictly prohibited.